 FAQ

 A cryptographic notary for automated work.
-An agent notarizes what it is about to do, then notarizes what was done — the chain holds both records byte-for-byte, signed Ed25519 and hash-chained.
-The same protocol scales to delegation chains across agents inside an organization, federation across organizations without sharing the underlying data, and federated gates that fire Settlement Signals to payment, ERP, or ticketing systems on cross-org commercial work.
+An automated system notarizes what it is about to do, then notarizes what was done — the chain holds both records byte-for-byte, signed Ed25519 and hash-chained inside a COSE_Sign1 envelope.
+The same protocol scales to delegation chains across services inside an organization, federation across organizations without sharing the underlying data, and federated gates that fire Settlement Signals to payment, ERP, or ticketing systems on cross-org work.

-Are these legally admissible?
-Is AGLedger a notary public?
+Is AGLedger legally admissible?
+Is it a notary public?

 AGLedger is a cryptographic notary, not a legal one.
 Records are Ed25519-signed and hash-chained — anyone with the public keys can confirm a record was written at the time it was signed and has not been tampered with.
 That is the same primitive RFC 3161 timestamping authorities and digital signing services use.
 Whether the resulting record is admissible in a particular jurisdiction is a question for your counsel, not for AGLedger.